-Try feeding your cat specially-formulated cat treats or “treating” her in other ways.
-For example, try petting or playing with your cat when she used her manipulative skills to beg for extra food.
+Try feeding your cat specially-formulated cat treats or treating it in other ways.
+For example, try petting or playing with your cat when it uses its manipulative skills to beg for extra food.

 Use Tuna to Entice your Cat

-Canned tuna can be really useful for helping stressed or senior cats to regain their appetite.
+Canned tuna can be really useful for helping stressed or senior cats to regain their appetites.

 Do not give your cat canned tuna more than once a week, and keep portion sizes small.

 Not Suitable for all Cats

 Is My Cat Eating Too Much Tuna?

-But how would you know if your cat is eating too much tuna?
-According to Taylor and Francis, the following symptoms can be caused by a tuna-rich diet:
+But how do you know if your cat is eating too much tuna?
+According to Taylor and Francis, these symptoms can be caused by a tuna-rich diet:

 - Urinary Problems

 - Less Vocal

 - Increased Appetite due to the addictive nature of tuna, or perhaps because it lacks many essential vitamins and minerals.

 - Weight Loss

 - Drinking Excessively as some forms of tuna are high in salt.

 - Wounds Slow to Heal due to a vitamin E deficiency.

-These symptoms can be due to other factors besides a tuna-rich diet.
-Nevertheless, if you suspect you are feeding your cat too much tuna, you should reduce the amount immediately.
-Feed them only high-quality, complete cat food until you see health improvements.
+These symptoms can be due to other factors besides overeating canned tuna.
+Nevertheless, if you suspect you are feeding your cat too much tuna, you should reduce the amount.

-Due to the risks associated with feeding a cat tuna, there are specific scenarios in which cats should never be fed tuna.
-If your cat has one of the following illnesses, do not feed her canned tuna.
+Due to the risks, there are scenarios in which cats should never be fed tuna.
+These are as follows:

-Although cats with kidney disease do benefit from high-quality, digestible protein, human-grade canned tuna is not suitable because it is high in phosphorous.
+Although cats with kidney disease do benefit from quality, digestible protein, canned tuna is unsuitable because it is high in phosphorous.

-A diet high in phosphorous which will speed up the development of kidney disease.
-Renal cat food tends to contain rabbit because this meat is naturally low in phosphorous.
+A diet that is high in phosphorous will speed up the development of kidney disease.
+Renal cat food often contains rabbit meat because it is naturally low in phosphorous.